 Multiply your value in kilopascals by 1,000 to convert to pascals using a calculator.
-For example, your value in kilopascals is 0.037 kPa: 0.037 x 1000 = 37.
+For example, if your value in kilopascals is 0.037 kPa, work out 0.037 x 1000 = 37.
 A pascal equals 1 kg per meter seconds squared.

 Multiply your answer by a value in meters cubed, which is a unit of volume.
-For example, a value in cubic meters is 3 cubic meters (m^3): 37 x 3 = 111.
+For example, if your value is 3 cubic meters (m^3), work out 37 x 3 = 111.

 Write your answer using the correct units.
 For example, 111 kilogram meters squared per second squared.

 Note that 1 joule equals 1 kilogram meter squared per second squared.
 Write your answer in joules, for example, 111 joules (J).

 - SensorsOne: KPa -- Kilopascal Pressure Unit

 - University of North Carolina, Chapel Hill; How Many?
 A Dictionary of Units of Measurement: J; Russ Rowlett; 2001

 - University of North Carolina, Chapel Hill; How Many?
 A Dictionary of Units of Measurement: P; Russ Rowlett; 2001